-- Videotaping or photographing of activity of a sexual or private nature without the consent of the person(s) being videotaped or photographed
+7. Videotaping or photographing of activity of a sexual or private nature without the consent of the person(s) being

-- Derogatory posters, graffiti, cartoons, calendars, drawings, pictures, or text, whether disseminated through hard copy or electronically through e-mail, the Internet, or other digital mediums to facilitate any of the behaviors listed above…
+10. Derogatory posters, graffiti, cartoons, calendars, drawings, pictures, or text, whether disseminated through hard copy or electronically through e-mail, the Internet, or other digital mediums to facilitate any of the behaviors listed above

 Gender-based Harassment.
 Acts of aggression, intimidation, stalking, or hostility based on gender or gender stereotyping constitutes gender-based harassment.
 Gender-based harassment can occur if students are harassed either for exhibiting what is perceived as a stereotypical characteristic of their sex, or for failing to conform to stereotypical notions of masculinity or femininity.
 To constitute harassment, the conduct must unreasonably interfere with an individual’s education or educational activities or create an intimidating, hostile, demeaning, or offensive academic or living environment.